-8.8 Reasonable expectation of success: With respect to what is obvious, it must be borne in mind that the mere existence in the prior arts, of each of the elements in the invention, will not ipso facto mean obviousness.
-There must be a coherent thread leading from the prior arts to the invention, the tracing of the thread must be an act which follows obviously.
+8.8 10Reasonable expectation of success: With respect to what is obvious, it must be borne in mind that "the mere existence in the prior arts, of each of the elements in the invention, will not ipso facto mean obviousness For after all most inventions are built with prior known puzzle-pieces.
+There must be a coherent thread leading from the prior arts to the invention, the tracing of the thread must be an act which follows obviously".
 This "coherent thread leading from the prior art to the obviousness" or in other words, "the reasonable expectation of success embedded in the prior art which motivates the skilled person to reach to the invention, is the most crucial determining factor in ascertaining inventive step".
 Obviousness cannot be avoided simply by showing of some degree of unpredictability in the art so long as there was a reasonable probability of success.
-Obviousness does not require absolute predictability of success.
-All that is required is a reasonable expectation of success.
+All that is required is a reasonable expectation of success12.

 In the matter of pharmaceutical inventions structural and functional similarity of the product provides this motivation to combine the teachings of the prior arts.
 A surprising effect, synergistic outcome of the combinations, prior art prejudice etc. usually demonstrates the non-obvious nature of the invention.
 However, it is reiterated that choosing a better alternative/substitute from the known alternative from the prior art to obtain the known results would not go beyond what may be normally expected from person skilled in the art.
-Thus, when the solution is from a limited set of alternatives which is obvious to try, even the demonstration of surprising effects etc. do not provide any answer to the obviousness.
+Thus, when the solution is from a limited number of identified predictable solutions, which is obvious to try, even the demonstration of surprising effects etc. do not provide any answer to the obviousness.